RezaTaheri01/dragon-ball/README.md

 ## 📦 Download the Game

 You can find the executable releases in the **Releases** section of the repository.
+(Android 10 or above required)

 ## 🖼️ Game Preview